Long Form Versus Short Form Content: Understanding the Key Differences

 When deciding which type of content to use as part of a successful content marketing strategy, many companies will go with a mix of both.
 The driving force behind the decision will come down to which length supports the overall goals you’re trying to achieve.

 To help you make the best choice, we’re breaking down the differences between long form and short form content and sharing some of the benefits and drawbacks of each type.

 Characteristics of Short Form Content

-Short form content is usually 1000 words or less and most frequently used for social media, email marketing, case studies, and small blog posts.
+Short form content is usually 1000 words or less and is most frequently used for social media posts, email marketing, case studies, and blog posts.
 It’s designed to be simple and consumed in under five minutes.

-Short form content is exceptionally useful when you want to to try and ensure as many people read your message as possible.
-If you want to deliver specific information about products, services or events, short form content is a solid way to capture attention.
+This type of content is exceptionally useful when you want to try and ensure as many people read your message as possible.
+If you want to deliver specific information about products, services, or events, short form content is a solid way to capture attention.

 When it comes to creating content, short or long, consistency is critical.
-Your audience expects to hear from you, so if time is a concern, creating shorter content gives you the opportunity to publish with better frequency.
+Your audience expects to hear from you, so if time is a concern, creating shorter content gives you the opportunity to publish more frequently.

 Finally, shareability is an important factor in effective content marketing, so consider where you plan to promote your content.
 If you exclusively plan on using social media as your channel, then shorter content that makes the point quickly may be more effective.

-One of the main drawbacks of short form content is, simply put, the length.
-The lower word count means it can be challenging to dive into more complex content, or share a large amount of information on a complex topic.
+One of the main drawbacks of shorter content is, simply put, the length.
+The lower word count means it can be challenging to dive into more complex content or share a large amount of information on a complex topic.